home-assistant/home-assistant.io/source/_integrations/igloohome.markdown

 Once the account has been created:
 - [Sign in](https://access.igloocompany.co/login).
 - Jump to [API access](https://access.igloocompany.co/api-access).
+- Create a set of crendentials with the name `Home Assistant`.
-- Copy out the `Client ID` & `Client Secret`
+- Copy out the `Client ID` & `Client Secret`.
 - Add this integration to your Home Assistance instance.
 - Copy the `Client ID` & `Client Secret` to the respective text fields when prompted by the integration.
-- The integration will retrieve the devices you own and provide you the last know statuses of the devices.
+- The integration will retrieve the devices under your account and update their last known battery level regularly.